larpo1/lavanda-blog/src/content/heros/hello-world.md

 ---
 templateKey: heros
-title: Hello world
+title: I'm a freaking HERO
-subtitle: 'how are you '
+subtitle: What about you?
 backgroundImage: /img/bg-blob-green.svg
 foregroundImage: /img/mocks.svg
 ---